Prompt Rules

 The detector identifies the following threat types:

-• Conflicting tool names - Detect duplicate tool names that could cause the model to invoke the wrong tool.
+- Conflicting tool names - Detect duplicate tool names that can cause the model to invoke the wrong tool.

 For example payloads and responses, see API reference .